camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/20-api.html.md

 ---

-title: 'Api Usage'
+title: 'API Usage'
 category: 'Support for AngularJS'

 ---

 In case the built-in `cam-form` directive does not provide enough flexibility, an embedded form can be bootstrapped programatically.
-Once you loaded the `camunda-bpm-sdk-angular.js` file, the Api is available through `CamSDK.Form`:
+Once you loaded the `camunda-bpm-sdk-angular.js` file, the API is available through `CamSDK.Form`:

 ```javascript